darthpelo/LedControl/RPiLedsControl/README.md

 As any other Vapor template, execute `vapor build` in the root folder of the project to build it.

-To run the server using the port 80, at the moment, it is necessary to run first `sudo -i`, go to the project folder and execute `vapor run`.
+To run the server using the ports 80 and 8080, at the moment, it is necessary to run first `sudo -i`, go to the project folder and execute `vapor run`.
-If you want to use a another port, for example to run the service on your private network, you can use `sudo vapor run`.
-It's still necessary to run Vapor with root privilege to pilot the Raspberry GPIO.
+If you want to use a another port, for example to run the service on your private network, you can use `vapor run`.

+### 👮 Permission issues
+If you have an permission error also is you're not using the ports 80 and 8080, you can find the solution on my Medium [post](https://medium.com/@darthpelo/swift-swift-everywhere-eba445ef2bcd) 🙂